-Why You Should Choose Attorney Brian White & Associates for Your Houston Bike Accident Case
+Why You Should Choose Attorney Brian White & Associates for Your Houston Bicycle Accident Case

-- Our Houston personal injury attorneys have a strong reputation for tenacity and out-preparing the opposition.
+- Houston personal injury attorney Brian White has a strong reputation for tenacity and out-preparing the opposition.
 When other law firms refer their cases to us because they need experienced courtroom attorneys, the insurance companies and large corporate defendants in those cases have a tendency to change their minds about going to trial once we become involved.

 - We have the resources to hire top experts to assist in the cases we take and have even offered clients loans to handle their personal expenses while they wait for case resolutions.
 Few law firms can offer both the personalized attention of a small hometown firm with the financial backing of a high-powered law office.

 - Attorney Brian White is Board Certified in Personal Injury Trial Law from the Texas Board of Legal Specialization.
 Only about 3% of attorneys earn this distinction, and our firm focuses solely on personal injury cases.

 - We offer contingency fee billing to ensure prospective clients can secure legal representation when they need it the most.
 The cost of legal representation often discourages people from seeking legal assistance when they need it, but we only collect legal fees when we win cases.

 How Can an Attorney Help After a Bike Accident?